Can People from a Different State Adopt My Baby?

 - Can people from another state adopt my baby?

 - How do I place my child for adoption out of state?

 The short answer is yes; with the help of a national adoption agency, you have the ability to find hopeful adoptive parents in a different state.
-Some prospective birth mothers wish to place their child for adoption in their own state or even hometown, but for various reasons, other potential birth pants wish to find a family from another state.
+Some prospective birth mothers wish to place their child for adoption in their own state or even hometown, but for various reasons, other potential birth parents wish to find a family from another state.